-Delete: If the specific record has a zero reference count, the deletion proceeds as normal.
-Otherwise, dDedup marks it as deleted but retains its content.
+it as deleted but retains its content.
 Any client reads to a deleted record returns an empty result, but it can still serve as a decoding base for other records referencing it.
-When dDedup detects that the reference count becomes zero, the record is removed from the database.
+When the reference count of a record drops to zero, dbDedup removes it from the database and decrement the reference count of its base record by one.

-Read: On read, if the queried record is stored in unencoded form, it is directly sent to the client just like the normal case.
-If encoded, the record is first decoded by the dDedup decoder before returned to the client.
+Read: If the queried record is stored in its raw form, then it is directly sent to the client just like the normal case.
+If the record is encoded, then the dbDedup's decoder returns it back to its original form before it is returned to the client.
 During decoding, the decoder fetches the base record from the source record cache (or storage, on cache miss) and reconstructs the queried record using the stored delta.
 If the base record itself is encoded, the decoder repeats the step above iteratively until it finds a base record stored in its entirety.